Mushroom Kingdom, Peach's Castle

 The King of Koopas was busy entertaining his precocious only child.
 Only birth child, that is.
-He had long since adopted the koopalings, back when he believed he would never have a true heir, but here was it was, his own little miracle, whom he loved so much as to name after himself.
-A not-so subtle declaration of the line of succession.
-Junior was sitting on the arm of the throne as his father spun stories of his past adventures, some real, some made up on the spot.
+He had long since adopted the koopalings, back when he believed he would never have a true heir.
+But here it was, his own little miracle whom he loved so much as to name them after himself.
+A not-so-subtle declaration of the line of succession.
+Junior was sitting on the arm of the throne as his father spun stories of his past adventures, some real, some made up in the moment.

-"But how did you get the blargg to live in the castle lava traps?"
-Junior asked leaning back too far and starting to fall with a startled squeak.
-Bowser scooped his hand behind Junior's shell and lifted him back to his perch like nothing.
+"But how did you get the blargg to live in the castle's lava traps?"
+Junior asked, leaning too far back on his perch and fell with a startled squeak.
+Bowser scooped his hand behind Junior's shell and lifted him back to his seat like he weighed nothing.

-"I wrestled them out of their lava pools, and when they refused to serve me I tickled them into submission!"
+"I wrestled them out of their magma pools, and when they refused to serve me I tickled them into submission!"
 Bowser declared with a wicked grin.
-"Oh, you don't believe your old man?"
-He continued as Jr looked rather doubtful.
+"Oh, you don't believe your old man can wrestle such beasts?"
+He continued as Junior looked rather doubtful.
 "Let me demonstrate!"
-He gave a mock roar and began teasing Junior's side, almost causing Junior to fall again as he giggled.
+He gave a mock roar and began teasing Junior's sides and tummy, almost causing the boy to fall off again as he giggled.
 They were interrupted by a blue-shelled koopa aid silently signaling for Bower's attention.

 Bowser sighed.
 "Say, Champ, why don't you go practice your fire breathing for a while?"
 He said, gently setting his son on the carpeted stone floor.

 "Aw Pops.
 I already did it todayyyyyy."
 Junior grumbled, crossing his arms across his bib.
 He sensed something interesting was about to happen and he didn't want to miss it.
-Pom Pom the nanny mentally prepared herself for a troublesome afternoon with a cranky Junior.
+Pom Pom was standing to one side during all this.
+The nanny mentally prepared herself for a troublesome afternoon with a cranky Junior.

 "Naw, you keep limiting my play time."
 Junior replied with less of a pout now.

 "How would you like some extra play time today?
-Think you can beat the game for daddy?"
+Think you can beat that game for daddy?"
 He poked Junior in the side again, teasing a smile from the boy now.